 - 1.7 million live in the city

-Don’t follow people or accept any ‘gifts.’
-This one is surprisingly hard to follow, although it seems easy.
-However, a lot of us are raised in cultures where saying ‘no’ is considered rude and we try our best to please strangers.
-Many people will approach you and offer to show the way to Jemaa el Fnna or the Jewish quarter, but it is best just to say no (as many times as necessary, because they are very persistent.)
-We did not follow this advice and while it turned out fine (not everyone is trying to scam you) we heard enough horror stories later on to make us realize it wasn’t worth the risk.
+Another important tip is to not follow people or accept any “gifts.”
+This one is surprisingly hard to follow, although it seems like common sense.
+However, a lot of us are raised in cultures where saying “no” is considered rude and we try our best to please strangers.
+Many people will approach you and offer to show the way to Jemaa el Fnna or the Jewish quarter, but it is best just to say no (as many times as necessary because they are very persistent).

-On the occasion we did allow someone to lead us, they brought us to a store and left us with a ‘friend’ who wanted to show us his shop.
-(As I write this I can’t help but laugh, we sound so naïve. . . all I can say is we all make mistakes, right?)
-The guy was very friendly, he explained all of the different spices in the shop (this one gives you boners–“so not for you,” this one is for the lazy wives *gives us a side-eye,* this one makes your skin beautiful), gave us tea, and tested face mask cream on our hands.
+On the one occasion that we allowed someone to lead us, they brought us to a store and left us with his cousin who wanted to show us his shop.
+(As I write this I can’t help but laugh, we sound so naïve . . . all I can say is that we all make mistakes, right?)
+The guy was friendly, he explained all of the different spices in the shop (“this one is for the lazy wives,” he explained as he gave us a side-eye), offered us “free” tea, and rubbed fragrant creams on our hands.

-After about ten minutes he said he wanted to give us a gift of spices and we declined many times until we eventually accepted (because of course, we didn’t want to make our new friend feel bad.)
-Then his mood completely shifted and he demanded that we pay for the tea, so we gave him more dirhams than we should have.
+After about ten minutes he said he wanted to give us a gift of spices and we declined many times until we eventually accepted because of course, we didn’t want to make our new friend feel bad.
+Then his mood completely shifted and he demanded that we pay for the tea and spices, so we gave him more dirhams than we should have.
 Then he said we should also buy something from the shop.
-We said we might come back later, then he quickly took back the ‘gift’ and told us to get out of his shop.
+We said we might come back later, then he quickly took back the spices gift and told us to get out of his shop.
 We were shocked but couldn’t help but laugh, we had known better, everyone had warned us, and yet we still fell for it.

 How should I dress in Marrakech?